-CAUTION To avoid damaging the computer's screws, use a Phillips screwdriver of the correct size that is in good condition.
-CAUTION Installing a memory module with the computer's power on may damage the computer, the module, or both. mputer has two memory slots, allowing you to install one or emory modules.
-CAUTION CAUTION Before you install or remove a memory module, turn off the computer.
+CAUTION To avoid damaging the computer's screws, use a small Phillips screwdriver that is in good condition.
+CAUTION Installing a memory module with the computer's power on may damage the computer, the module, or both.
+The computer has two memory slots-Slot A and Slot B. You can install one or two memory modules.
+CAUTION Before you install or remove a memory module, turn off the computer.
 If you install or remove a memory module while the computer is in Sleep or Hibernation mode, data will be lost.
 NOTE For this model, Slot A is the bottom slot.
 Slot B is the top slot.
-If only one memory module is to be installed, it must be installed in Slot A. If the c omputer is on, begin at step 1; otherwise, skip to step 5. om the Start or Desktop screen, move your pointer over the per or lower right corner of the screen.
+If one memory module is to be installed, it must be installed in S If the co omputer is on, begin at step 1; otherwise, skip to step 5.
+1 From the Start or Desktop screen, move your pointer over the upper or lower right corner of the screen.
 2 When the Windows [®] Charms appear, click the Settings (♥) Charm.
 CAUTION Pressing the power button before shutting down the Windows [®] operating system could cause you to lose your work.
 Make sure the system indicator panel's storage drive light and the drive in-use light are off.
 If you turn off the power while a disk/disc is being accessed, you may lose data or damage the disk/disc and/or drive.
 3 In the lower right of the screen click the Power (1) icon.
 Sleep Shut down option